Lady-Summer/SummerBase/README.md

 The secondary layer is a **disk-based system**.
 Our goal is to integrate all in one.
 Although we have some valuable theories and projects in distributed RDBMS, it is still a hard problem for Graph DB because Graph Storage and Graph Computation has little common points:

-* Graph Computation usually iterates on a batch of vertices and edges. **It focuses on how to do global analysis on a static, big graph more efficiently**;
+* Graph Computation usually iterates on a batch of vertices and edges. **It focuses on how to do global analysis on a static, big graph more efficiently**.
+So we need a powerful computation engine;
 * Graph Storage usually only query, delete, update and add several vertices or edges. **It focuses on how to CRUD vertex/edge more efficiently**.
+Concurrency plays a key role.
 * The data formats of Graph Computation and Graph Storage are totally different.
 Transformation is a huge time-consuming task which will affect performance a lot.

+Graph Processing System faces three challenges before:

+* Most Graph Computation Systems are in-memory which means for large graph, it will consumes many resources; Disk-Base system is needed now;
+* It is not right just put a layer on the top of RDBMS or HDFS because degree distribution in real-world is skewed of power-law (It is showed in complex network theory).
+We should consider it in a native way because it is more efficient and natural.
+* Native graph will face significant random I/O. How to reduce random I/O is the first problem should be taken down.

 All means we need a new framework to resolve this problem.
 Our solution is to **add suitable redundancy for different tasks** (It will be decided by component like job scheduler what a task's type is).
 Redundancy means they will **have repeated data**.
 That says, we will **use two different data formats for OLAP and OLTP** tasks.